Mustafa-khann/MNIST-Sign-Language-Recognizer-in-C/readme.md

 ### Acknowledgements
 * **MNIST Dataset**: Thanks to Yann LeCun and others who have made the MNIST dataset widely available for educational and research purposes.
 * **Inspiration**: This project was inspired by the need to make machine learning accessible and understandable through a practical application in C.

+### Notes:
+- Make sure to include a `LICENSE` file in your repository if you haven't already.
+This `README.md` assumes you will use the MIT License.
+- You might want to expand sections such as **Usage** and **Contributing** as the project evolves, especially if new features are added or the setup process changes.
+- The **Acknowledgements** section is great for giving credit and can be expanded to include more influences or resources you used.

+Let me know if you need more customization or if there's anything else you want to add!